RolandMostoha/Enhance-DeepLearning/README.md

 After the successful authentication, you can use the `FitbitDataProvider` to collect your health records.

-If you want to add more features, you can update the `src/model/records.py` and extend the `FitbitDataProvider` class
+If you want to add more features, you can update the `src/model/records.py` and extend the `FitbitDataProvider` class.

 ### Custom data provider